 Let’s be honest: trainers are expensive.
 The good ones are worth their weight in gold, creating awesome changes in a short period of time, but a dedicated trainer is still beyond most people’s budget.

 That doesn’t mean you shouldn’t get the benefit of an intelligent, well-designed program.
 In this article, I’m going to teach you how to create your own.
-You’ll learn to think like a trainer and build an effective workout program, one that gets you the results you want (without the need to spend thousands of dollars at the gym).
+You’ll learn to think like a trainer and build an effective workout routine, one that gets you the results you want (without the need to spend thousands of dollars at the gym).

 Factor 1: Consistency

 Consistency in training is the number one factor in getting results.
 You have to train often, and across a long period of time.
 Therefore, the first thing you need to consider: creating a program that will keep you in the game.
-The best workout program in the world is useless if you don’t actually do it.
+The best workout routine in the world is useless if you don’t actually do it.
 Sidelined, whether for lack of progress, motivation, or a nagging injury, is a surefire way to miss your goals.

 This means we need to build a program that is do-able, with the right mixture of activity and rest.
 There is a bit of art to this, but the first step is simple: write a general schedule.
 What are you going to do each day, Monday through Sunday?